 Storming back in 2011, he won the inaugural Leadman Epic 250 in Las Vegas, Ironman® Canada, and the ITU Long Distance World Championships in Las Vegas and was the recipient of the 2011 USA Triathlon Inspirational Comeback award & the USOC Athlete of the Month for November 2011.
 In 2012, he won Ironman® Texas and the US Ironman® Championships in New York City and was named USA Triathlon’s “Non-Drafting/Non-Olympic Male Athlete of the Year.”
 Most recently, he won the 2015 Ironman® Mont-Tremblant.

-He now works full-time as a Game Designer at Zwift and can be found racing his bike on the track, on gravel, and in Zwift.
+He now works full-time as a Technical Game Designer at Respawn Entertainment on Apex Legends.
+When not behind the keyboard, he can be found riding and racing his bike.

 Notable Race Results

 1st – 2011 ITU Long Distance World Championship (Las Vegas/Henderson, NV)

 1st – 2015 Ironman® Mont-Tremblant (Mont-Tremblant, QC, CAN)

 1st – 2012 Ironman® New York City / US Championships (New York, NY)

 1st – 2012 Ironman® Texas (The Woodlands, TX)